rnjefferies/gantt-slam/README.md

 # |-Gantt Slam-|
-...because building an app for your PhD annual review Gantt chart isn't procrastination.
+...because building an app for your PhD annual review Gantt chart is not procrastination.

 ## Build your own Gantt Chart with a simple shiny app.R